jhgrazier/Ansible-Playbooks/cisco/nexus/README.md

 Run the Playbooks

 #### Playbook Example 1
-This specific playbook will interface configuration and display it on the terminal in an XML format.
+This specific playbook will pull interface configuration and display it on the terminal in an XML format.

 ```bash
 [ansible@ansible nexus]$ ansible-playbook nexus9k/nexus9k-get-configuration-interface-hierarchies.yaml